Abhyankar's conjectures in Galois theory: Current status and future directions: Algebraic fundamental groups

 \subsubsection{Higher ramification groups}

-We now focus on the case that $\phi$ is wildly ramified at some point $\eta$.
-The following material about the structure of the inertia group and the higher ramification groups can be found in \cite[IV]{Serr}.
-These results are stated there for extensions of complete discretely valued fields, and they apply as well to covers of curves by the comment above.
+We now focus on the case that $\phi$ is wildly ramified at some point $\eta$, in which case the inertia groups need not be cyclic.
+To understand the structure of these more complicated groups, one introduces the notion of ``higher ramification groups.''
+The following material can be found in \cite[IV]{Serr}.
+While the discussion there is stated in terms of extensions of complete discretely valued fields, it applies as well to covers of curves by the comment above.

 \begin{defn} \cite[IV, Section 3]{Serr} \begin{enumerate} \item The {\it lower numbering filtration of higher ramification groups} $\{I_i: i \in \N^+\}$ of $I$ at $\eta$ is defined as follows: If $g \in I$ then $g \in I_i$ if and only if $g(\pi_{\eta}) \equiv \pi_{\eta} \mod{\pi_{\eta}^{i+1}}$.